Dust Yourself Off

 Did you enjoy this message of spiritual inspiration for workdays?
 Would you like to read more?
 Then click here to receive my 30-day devotional for free!

-Subscribers to The Lovely Grind will also receive a new workday devotional message every other week along with a variety of health and balanced-living tips.
+Subscribers to The Lovely Grind will also receive a new message of inspiration every month.
 It's all free, so subscribe now.

-Thanks so much for checking out this week's message of spiritual inspiration for workdays.
+Thanks so much for checking out this week's message of spiritual inspiration.
 I hope that you'll sign up for The Lovely Grind so that you'll receive every message.
 Take care of yourself and your loved ones, and I hope to see you again soon.